Grabby Awards: First award ceremony

 Held on Saturday, May 29, 1999, the 1998 Grabbys were presented during an awards ceremony for the first time during the Memorial Day weekend.
-Chicago had been home to the International Mister Leather Contest (IML) for 20 years, and the founder of IML, Chuck Renslow, suggested that the Grabbys be added to the weekend's activities to provide additional entertainment for the thousands of IML attendees.
+Chicago had been home to the International Mister Leather Contest (IML) for 20 years, and the founder of IML, Chuck Renslow, suggested that the Grabbys be added to the weekend's activities to provide additional entertainment for the IML attendees.

-The ceremony was a fundraiser for the Reimer Foundation, "a nonprofit corporation that promotes safer sexual behavior through education and public awareness campaigns.
-The organization provides information resources and produces videos and other materials on safer sex.
-Outreach services include free condom distribution; services are available internationally."
+The ceremony was a fundraiser for the Reimer Foundation, "a nonprofit corporation that promotes safer sex".

 The first live show took place in the Music Hall of Man's Country, a gay bathhouse in Chicago's Andersonville neighborhood.
 The event drew a capacity crowd.
 Fans, gay "adult male erotic performers", directors, other industry people, and national media came from all over the United States to attend.
 Well-known Chicago performer Honey West and prominent porn director Chi Chi LaRue served as co-hostesses for the evening's festivities.

-Ferguson, (sometimes referred to as the "godfather" of the Grabbys) welcomed the crowd to the first live presentation of the awards.
-Ferguson was inspired and urged by his porn friend Mickey Skee, of AVN Magazine, to start an awards show in the Midwest that would rival the shows Mickey puts on in the West, but also be different enough to encourage stars to go to all of them.
-Award categories were once again expanded with the addition of new categories or subdivisions of previous ones.
-Changes included "Best Video: Romance", "Best Video: All Sex", "Best Video: Fantasy", "Best Actor: Dramatic", "Best Actor: Action Hero", "Best Duo Sex Scene", "Best Group Scene", "Best Ethnic Video", "Best Fetish Video", and "Best Leather Video".
+Ferguson addressed the audience during the inaugural live presentation of the awards.
+Encouraged by his friend Mickey Skee from AVN Magazine, Ferguson wanted to create an awards show in the Midwest that would rival the shows organized by Mickey in the West, while offering a unique experience that would attract stars to attend all of them.
+The award categories were expanded once again, introducing new categories or subdivisions of existing ones.
+Some of the changes included the addition of categories such as "Best Video: Romance", "Best Video: All Sex", "Best Video: Fantasy", "Best Actor: Dramatic", "Best Actor: Action Hero", "Best Duo Sex Scene", "Best Group Scene", "Best Ethnic Video", "Best Fetish Video", and "Best Leather Video".